Yanniga01/gilliansperkin.github.io/_posts/2026-04-11-semrush-vs-ahrefs.md

     <div class="verdict-card">
       <h3 class="verdict-card-title">Both?</h3>
       <p class="verdict-card-label">Use Together</p>
-      <p class="verdict-card-desc">Many professionals use Semrush for reporting and PPC, and Ahrefs for backlink analysis and keyword verification.
+      <p class="verdict-card-desc">Many professionals use <a href="/semrush-review/">Semrush</a> for reporting and PPC, and Ahrefs for backlink analysis and keyword verification.
 Complementary strengths.</p>
       <a href="#pricing" class="verdict-card-link">Compare Pricing ↓</a>
     </div>
   </div>